vishnu-m/lua-clang/README.md

 # luaclang-bindings
-Lua bindings for Libclang code to parse C declarations.
+Lua binding for Libclang code to parse C declarations.